sundararajan-rajendr/SONiC/doc/aaa/RBAC_Phase2.md

 ## 1.2 Design Overview
 ### 1.2.1 Basic Approach
-The code will extend the existing Klish (CLI) and REST Server modules in the sonic-mgmt-framework repository.
-Klish will be extended to enable authentication to the REST server (depending on the ultimately chosen approach), and the REST Server will need to be extended to map transactions to a user and pass that username data to the Translib.

-The gNMI server, which currently exists in the sonic-telemetry repository, needs to support passing the username down to Translib as well.

-The Translib code (also in sonic-mgmt-framework) will be extended to support RBAC via Linux Groups.
-It will receive username data from the REST/gNMI NBIs and perform the Group lookup for a given user.
+The Translib code (also in sonic-mgmt-framework) will be modified to support RBAC via Roles, rather than Groups.
+It will receive username data from the REST/gNMI NBIs and perform the role lookup for a given user.

 For user management, a service must run on the host to sync the Redis User DB with the Linux user database and vice-versa.